knobs-dials/duppy/README.md

 Duplicate file detection.

 Only checks within file sets with the same size, because that can exclude ever reading a bunch of files up front.

-For such same-sized sets we need to check, we read small-to-moderate-sized blocks of content at a time, because many unique files are unique in the first few dozen kilobytes.
+within those same-sized sets we need to check, we read small-to-moderate-sized blocks of content at a time, because many unique files are unique in the first few dozen kilobytes.

 On a set of largeish, mostly-unique files, we can avoid reading most file contents.